ceasedfonts/pyspark-tutorial/README.md

 ## The Titanic Dataset

-In this example, we are using the well-known Titanic dataset for Machine Learning and Logistic Regression to predic the survival of passengers.
+In this example, we are using the well-known Titanic dataset for Machine Learning and Logistic Regression to predict the survival of passengers.
 The dataset is available on Kaggle at https://www.kaggle.com/c/titanic/data.